PostHog/posthog.com/contents/handbook/growth/marketing/index.md

 - **Content for our ideal customer:** We deliver genuinely useful insights about things those customers care about (can be purely product-related, but also general advice).
 We're pitching our content at ‘self-servers’.

-- **Documentation** We work with Website & Docs, and product teams, to maintain docs to a high standard, and ensure users can easily find answers to their questions.
+- **Documentation** We work with product teams to maintain update-to-date, high quality docs.
+We work with Website & Docs to ensure users can discover what they want to know.

 ### Things we want to be good at